 You can try reconnecting your device if it doesn’t recognize it already.

-Method 4: Installing Universal ADB Windows Driver
+Method 4: Install Universal ADB Windows Driver

-If you are sure that the above mentioned solutions are not going to work for you or didn’t work for you, installing Universal ADB Windows Driver might be the solution for you.
+If you are sure that the above-mentioned solutions are not going to work for you or didn’t work for you, installing Universal ADB Windows Driver might be the solution for you.
 It is pretty simple, download the driver from their official website and install it.

-Method 5: Resetting the Process
+Method 5: Reset the ADB Process

-It sometimes happens that everything else is working but you still can’t list your smartphone – meaning you have installed the USB driver, enabled USB debugging etc. In such cases, killing the server and starting it again might help you out.
+It sometimes happens that everything else is working but you still can’t list your smartphone – meaning you have installed the USB driver, enabled USB debugging, etc. In such cases, killing the server and starting it again might help you out.
 To do that, type the following commands in the command line

 adb kill-server adb start-server

-Method 6: Changing the Cable
+Method 6: Change the Cable